kjs29/demystify-doji-candlestick/README.md

 | 2022-12-30 |      -0.819642 |      0.886157 |         True |
 | 2023-01-19 |       0.807325 |      0.422902 |        False |

+# Further investigation & speculation

+Even if a correlation between the Doji candlestick pattern and stock prices is established, due to the multitude of factors influencing stock price movements, this does not necessarily imply a causal relationship.
+Consequently, further analysis is crucial to identify additional factors that influence the stock market.
+This analysis would require adherence to the principle of 'Ceteris Paribus' (all other things being equal) to isolate the effects of individual variables.
+The Doji candlestick pattern might prove to be more indicative over shorter timeframes, such as 1, 3, and 5-minute candlestick bars, where fewer influencing factors are likely at play.

 # Conclusion